75 Best Colleges for Food for 2018 Ranking

 UCLA takes the health of its students very seriously.
 The Student Nutrition Awareness Campaign (SNAC) and the Here’s to Health initiative both provide students with information about healthy living and eating.
 And if students still have questions, they can speak with the registered dietitian on campus, who is always happy to tend to any concerns.
 UCLA is also committed to sustainability and previously received an award from PETA for being the most vegan-friendly campus.

 Mouthwatering offerings on campus include seafood pizza, chicken and dumplings, and chicken chile verde, and an in-house bakery provides almost all breads and baked goods.
 Their boutique restaurant, Rendezvous, is a Certified Green Restaurant, and they are members of the Healthy Campus Initiative, Menus of Change, and the Global Food Initiative.
-And if you’re going to stroll off campus for a meal, then wander into Westwood Village to Fat Sal’s Deli, known for its monstrous and creative offerings; Diddy Riese, which serves customizable ice cream sandwiches; or Stan’s Donuts, one of the best doughnut shops in America.
+And if you’re going to stroll off campus for a meal, then wander into Westwood Village to Fat Sal’s Deli, known for its monstrous and creative offerings; Diddy Riese, which serves customizable ice cream sandwiches; or Stan’s Donuts, one of the best doughnut shops in the country.

 #27 University of Georgia (Athens, Georgia)

 The food services at the University of Georgia have teamed up with Georgia Grown, a local-minded brand that focuses on providing the freshest and most sustainable options available.
 On top of that, 100 percent of the food waste that comes from the dining halls is broken down and sent to a bioconversion center.
 We’d say that all that is impressive enough, but the University of Georgia doesn’t stop there.
 Themed events on campus include holiday-centered fun like Valentine’s Cupcake Decorating and larger events meant to educate students on different cuisines.
 And if you’re feeling hunger pangs late at night, Snelling Dining Commons is open 24 hours — a visit here is a popular tradition known as “Late-Night Snelling” or “Snellebrating.”
 Improvements are also definitely coming to the University of Georgia campus; the new Bolton Dining Commons has interactive cooking platforms and options like breakfast all day, regional and international cuisine, and hand-spun milkshakes.
-If that’s not enough, the surrounding city of Athens is known for its burgers, beer, and brunch.

 #26 James Madison University (Harrisonburg, Virginia)